yumileroy/onemanga/README.md

 - Basic Logging - Time and Date of Filename Downloaded
 - Supports OneManga.com and 1000Manga.com

+###**Requirements**:

+	awk, grep, sed (GNU versions recommended, not tested on non-GNU versions, for file-processing.) bc (CLI Calculator for the meter bar)
+	GNU coreutils (I'm sure everyone has that on their *nix-based systems) GNU wget (Used for downloading)
+	rar (Needed to compress .cbr)
+	zip (Needed to compress .cbz)
+	p7z (Needed to compress .cb7)
+	tar (Needed to compress .cbt, but I'm sure everyone has that on their *nix-based systems, again GNU version recommended)

 ###**Instructions of Usage**:

 #### Example to Download in rar, zip, 7z, tar of Mirai Nikki Chapter 1 to 52: